 Jovanovic had made an agreement to join Liverpool on a free transfer before Rafael Benítez left the club and even though he left before his arrival he joined the Reds in the summer of 2010.
 The Serbian had a difficult first season at Anfieldanddidn't seem to receive much support from his replacement, Roy Hodgson, or from the supporters.
 Jovanovic started only thirteen competitive matches and in eight of those he was substituted.
 He played in the opening five Premier League matches but after that was more to be found on the substitutes' bench than on the pitch, if he figured in the matchday squad at all.
 He seemed rather one-dimensional and hardly “charged up the field" when given a chance, looking more like a Fiat Multipla rather than a race car.
 Jovanovic made the pitch only a couple of times under Kenny Dalglish and netted just twice for Liverpool, the opener in the humiliating League Cup defeat to Northampton Town and the goal in Bucharest that earned a precious Europa League point against Steaua.
 Jovanovic had been a star in the Belgian League and was considered by Anderlecht as a marquee signing when they obtained his services in August 2011.
 It was immediately clear that the Serbian was happy to be back in Belgium after his short and unhappy spell in England.
 Jovanovic scored nine times from 35 League matches as Anderlecht became domestic champions for the thirty-first time in their history in 2012.
 It was a success the Brussels club repeated twelve months later with Jovanovic appearing in nearly fifty first-team matches during the season and scoring twelve goals.

 The Serbian's Anderlecht contract expired at the end of June 2013 and at the age of thirty-two Jovanovic decided to return to the country of his birth.
-He kept his fitness up by training with Fudbalski klub Vojvodina in the city of Novi Sad but did not sign a contract with them or with anyone else for the 2013/14 European season.
+He kept his fitness up by training with Fudbalski klub Vojvodina in the city of Novi Sad, prompting speculation he may sign for them, but since leaving Anderlecht he has not joined any other club.